AdobeDocs/commerce-operations.en/help/configuration/storage/multi-master-manual.md

   - Drop foreign keys
   - Back up sales and quote database tables
-  - Move tables from your main Magento database to the sales and quote databases
+  - Move tables from your main database to the sales and quote databases

 >[!WARNING]
 >